klen/pylama/README.rst

         # ...
     )

-'Linter' should be instance of 'pylama.lint.Linter' class.
+'Linter' should be an instance of the 'pylama.lint.Linter' class.
 Must implement two methods:

 'allow' takes a path and returns true if linter can check this file for errors.